 What’s NOT Included?
 Water, beer, additional snacks, 12,000 kyat entrance fee into Inle Lake region, tip for your amazing guide

 Where to Book?
-There are plenty of trekking companies in both Kalaw and Inle Lake, however I personally recommend booking through Ever Smile.
-I had both a professional and very pleasant experience booking through this company - and our guide, Mary, was the absolute best.
+There are plenty of trekking companies that offer the trek from Kalaw to Inle Lake, however I personally recommend booking through Ever Smile.
+I had both a professional and very pleasant experience booking through this company – and our guide, Mary, was the absolute best.
 Not to mention, the food that we got served each night at the home stays was the best I had during my two weeks.

 While the trek covers a decent number of kilometers, the terrain itself is relatively flat so during the dry season the trek shouldn’t be too challenging.
 Having completed the trek myself in August, during the heart of the rainy season, the biggest challenge was the excessively muddy conditions.
 That being said, it is still important that you pack enough water each day!

 - Clean, dry clothes for each day of the trek

 - Proper hiking boots and socks (this is particularly important during the rainy season where you need more stability in the muddy conditions).
 I did the trek in Nike running shows, no while this is definitely possible, I would opt for proper shoes if possible.